ElektraInitiative/libelektra/doc/decisions/multiple_file_backends.md

 # Multiple File Backends

+Usually, a backend refers to exactly one file per namespace.
+This file can be returned using `kdb file`.

 ## Problem

+In some situations a single mountpoint refers to more than one file per namespace:

-- For XDG in the `system` namespace may contain several files (XDG_CONFIG_DIRS)
+- For XDG in the `system` namespace may contain several files (XDG_CONFIG_DIRS).
-- Unreachable sources (e.g. `curl`) need some fallback
-- As fallback source if some data cannot be stored in some format
+- A fallback file if some data cannot be stored in some format (Idea from @kodebach: writing the same content to several files, merging when reading)

 ## Constraints